-This easy two-ingredient marzipan cake becomes wonderfully moist, airy and delicious.
-You can also make the cake low carb and sugar-free.
+This easy two-ingredient marzipan cake tastes wonderfully moist, airy, and delicious.
+You can also make the cake low-carb and sugar-free.

 Hey there!
 To be honest: Two-ingredient cakes always sound exciting, but they often don't succeed in reality.
 This marzipan cake is an exception: the recipe convinces all along the line!
-For the recipe, you really only need marzipan and eggs.
+You really only need marzipan and eggs.
 Not even baking powder is necessary.

 Taste and Occasion

 If you like marzipan, you'll be thrilled.
-The cake tastes like a slightly softer, airier, and at the same timeless sweet marzipan in large 😉 .
-In other blogs, behind such recipes with few ingredients is often "baking mix plus egg/butter/milk".
+The cake tastes slightly soft, airy but at the same time like sweet marzipan 😉 .
+Other recipes with the claim "few ingredients" often include a baking mix.
 The baking mix itself, however, consists of flour, sugar, milk powder, etc. Not very convincing and not actually a "few ingredients".

 This few ingredient recipe is not really my own idea - I saw similar recipes on various other websites.
 However, I have simplified the 2-ingredient cake with marzipan by, for example, not separating the eggs.

 Instead of separating, I beat the eggs for a few minutes on high speed until they are very fluffy (preferably with a stand mixer).
 So it's similar to a sponge cake batter.
 You should beat the marzipan into the airy egg mixture in portions while stirring so that the egg mixture doesn't collapse.
 Either slightly warmed, softened, or in small pieces.
 That's how I always do it.
 Or, when chilled, grated.

 The oven temperature for this quick two ingredient marzipan cake should be comparatively low.
 This is necessary to keep the cake nice and bright.

 How to make the Two Ingredient Marzipan Cake